Ear syringing at Barton House Medical Practice

 Your hearing problem may initially worsen after first starting to use the olive oil drops; this is why we advise you to concentrate on treating one ear at a time if both ears are blocked with wax.

 In most cases, after 14 days, the wax will have softened sufficiently to encourage the wax to come out without further intervention.
-However, if you feel your hearing is still impaired, please make an appointment with your Practice Nurse for further advice and management.

 Should I use cotton buds in my ears?

 Never use cotton buds in your ears!
 This pushes the wax further into the ear making it worse.
 It can also cause ear infections and damage the ear drum.

 Ear syringing is only usually considered if the above recommendations have proved to be unsuccessful.
 Ear wax needs to be softened as above for 14 days before attempting to syringe.
 Although the risks are low, there is a small chance (thought to be around 1 in 1000) of complications occurring with ear syringing- such as a perforated ear drum, middle ear infection, external canal infection or causing ringing in the ear (tinnitus).